beloureiro/inlocker/README.md

 - **Hardened:** Protection against path traversal, timing attacks, tampering
 - **No Network:** All data stays local, no telemetry or cloud sync

-See [docs/08-testing-strategy.md](docs/08-testing-strategy.md) for security test coverage.
+See [roadmap](docs/02-development/01-roadmap.md) for complete testing strategy and security test coverage.

 ---